doeixd/effectively/README.md

 - Resource leaks from unclosed connections
 - No standard patterns for retries, timeouts, or circuit breakers

 **The Solution:** Effectively provides battle-tested patterns for these problems without forcing you to learn a new programming paradigm.
 If you can write `async/await`, you can use Effectively.
+[See more](docs/why-effectively.md)

 <br />